Contrary, besieged, my self

 Lisa Olstein received a BA from Barnard College and an MFA from the University of Massachusetts at Amherst

-She is the author of Little Stranger (Copper Canyon Press, 2013), a Lannan Literary Selection; Lost Alphabet (Copper Canyon Press, 2009); and Radio Crackling, Radio Gone (Copper Canyon Press, 2006), winner of the Hayden Carruth Award.
+She is the author of Late Empire (Copper Canyon Press, 2017); Little Stranger (Copper Canyon Press, 2013), a Lannan Literary Selection; Lost Alphabet (Copper Canyon Press, 2009); and Radio Crackling, Radio Gone (Copper Canyon Press, 2006), winner of the Hayden Carruth Award.
+She is also the author of the chapbook The Resemblance of the Enzymes of Grasses to Those of Whales Is a Family Resemblance (Essay Press, 2016).

 Of her work, C. D. Wright writes, “The poems appear straightforward to the eye, and then familiar to the ear.
 It is the content that jars.
 It is the quick, compact, exacting delivery that destabilizes the reading.”

 Among her honors and awards are a Lannan Literary Residency, a Massachusetts Cultural Council fellowship, and a Pushcart Prize.
-A cofounder of the Juniper Initiative for Literary Arts & Action, she teaches at the University of Texas Michener Center for Writers and lives in Austin, Texas.
+A cofounder of the Juniper Initiative for Literary Arts & Action, Olstein is also the lyricist for the rock band Cold Satellite, an associate editor for Tupelo Quarterly, a contributing editor for jubilat, and an advisor for Bat City Review.
+She teaches in the New Writers Project and Michener Center for Writers at the University of Texas and lives in Austin, Texas.

 Lost Alphabet (Copper Canyon Press, 2009)